DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 During JPA testing,

 - @DataJpaTest can be used for testing just JPA layer
-- @AutoConfigureTestDatabase can be used to auto-configure test database (requires h2 or similar DB in classpath)
+- @AutoConfigureTestDatabase can be used to auto-configure test database (requires H2 or similar DB in classpath)
-- @Sql can be used to insert mock data
+- @Sql can be used to insert mock data before tests run
 - @EnableJpaAuditing can be used to well, enable auditing
 - @AutoConfigureTestEntityManager can be used to auto-configure entity manager for persisting entities